Many students find it helpful to undertake a period of work experience either before or during their undergraduate studies.

 - your age

-- the subjects you are studying and your exam results (where relevant)
+- the subjects you're studying and exam results (where relevant)

 - specific dates for the work experience (if these are restricted)